Best Electric Chainsaws & Reviews for 2023

 Power

-Our experts deem the power output one of the most important factors to consider during our reviews of the best electric chainsaws.
+I deem the power output one of the most important factors to consider during my reviews of the best electric chainsaws.
 Electric chain saws are rated according to the voltage on the motor.
 So electric chainsaws with 80 volts are more powerful than those with 40 volts.

 The voltage rating you need depends on the weight of tasks you want to accomplish whether small or large cutting and trimming requirements.
 If you’re looking for electric models for dense wood and large trees, you need a different power rating than someone looking to accomplish a range of small jobs like trimming limbs and pruning edges.
 Aside from the volts, it also helps to know how many inches in diameter your chainsaw can cut.
 Generally, the thicker the wood, the more power you’ll need in your chain saw.